Savadkuh County: Balu Bridge

 Located along the Shirgah-Zirab road, near Talar river, it was made of fired bricks and mortar.
 The main part of this bridge was destroyed because of breaking, and now two herring-bone-shaped arches remained intact.
 One of them is 3 m wide and 4.75 m high, and another is 4.5 m wide and 5.50 m high.
 According to its architectural features, it probably dates back to before the Safavid dynasty.

 Urim Rudbar Church

 This monument was built, following the erection of the northern Iranian railway.
 It was used for religious ceremonies by foreign personnel.
 The church consists of a chamber, measuring 4.20 by 5.20 m.
 With a height of 4 m, it houses a prayer niche and four cement candlesticks.
 The construction was made of stone and cement.

+Notable people

+Savadkuh is the birthplace of Reza Shah, the founder of the Pahlavi dynasty, and Habibollah Badiee, a noted musician.